-5. Customer cancellation or modification
+5. Cancellation or modification

 When the conditions of sale of the reserved rate allow, cancellation of the reservation can be made directly with the Chateau, whose telephone contact details are specified on the confirmation of the booking sent by e-mail.
-All reservations are registered and can not be transferred to any third party, free of charge or onerous.

 6. Consumption of benefit

 Pursuant to the regulations in force in some countries, the customer may be asked to fill out a policy card upon arrival.
 To do this, the client will be asked to present an identity document in order to check whether it needs to complete the police record.
 Any behavior contrary to good morals and public order will lead the Chateau to ask the client to leave the Chateau without any compensation and without any refund if a settlement has already been made.
 The customer accepts and undertakes to respect the said regulation.
 In case of non-compliance by the customer with one of the provisions of the Internal Regulations, the Chateau will be obliged to invite the client to leave the Chateau without any compensation and without any refund if a settlement has already been carried out.